-Health Quality Ontario receives quality indicator results from several sources, including the Canadian Institute for Health Information (CIHI), the Institute for Clinical Evaluative Sciences (ICES), the Ministry of Health and Long-Term Care, and the Ontario Association of Community Care Access Centres.
+Health Quality Ontario receives quality indicator results from several sources, including the Canadian Institute for Health Information (CIHI), the Institute for Clinical Evaluative Sciences (ICES), the Ministry of Health and Long-Term Care, and the Health Shared Services Ontario.

 Parts of these online indicators are based on data and information compiled and provided by CIHI.
 However, the analyses, conclusions, opinions and statements expressed herein are those of the author, and not necessarily those of CIHI.

 Data included here is provided by ICES, which is funded by an annual grant from the Ontario Ministry of Health and Long-Term Care.
 The opinions, results and conclusions reported here are those of the authors and are independent from the funding sources.
 No endorsement by ICES or the Ontario Ministry of Health and Long-Term Care is intended or should be inferred.
 These datasets were linked using unique encoded identifiers and analyzed at ICES.